leoabubucker/ZestCode/docs/STYLEGUIDE.md

     // Initialize libc
     __libc_init_array();

-    // call the main function
+    // call the main function, which sets up the scheduler main();
-    main();
 }
 ```